Leggett announces Wellington Mayoral bid

 “My family has lived here for six generations.
 I went to Tawa College and Victoria University and spent years working in the CBD.
 Porirua and Wellington’s councils might be separate entities, but we’re all Wellingtonians,” Leggett said.

-Leggett said he decided to enter the Mayoral race after approaches from a wide cross-section of community and leaders.
+Leggett said he decided to enter the Mayoral race after approaches from a wide cross-section of community and business leaders.

 “I was struck by how people from such a diverse array of backgrounds shared the view that Wellington needs a jolt of adrenaline after a period of drift,” Leggett said.